zaaakher/medusa/README.md

 ## What is Medusa

-Medusa is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
-The modules can be customized and used to build advanced ecommerce stores, marketplaces, or any product that needs foundational commerce primitives.
-All modules are open-source and freely available on npm.
+Medusa is an ecommerce platform with a built-in framework for customization that allows you to build custom commerce applications without reinventing core commerce logic.
+The framework and modules can be used to build advanced B2B or DTC ecommerce stores, marketplaces, PoS systems, service businesses, or any product that needs foundational commerce primitives.
+All commerce modules are open-source and freely available on npm.

 Learn more about [Medusa’s architecture](https://docs.medusajs.com/learn/advanced-development/architecture/overview) and [commerce modules](https://docs.medusajs.com/resources/commerce-modules) in the Docs.

-## Roadmap, Upgrades & Integrations
+## Upgrades & Integrations

-You can view the planned, started and completed features in the [Roadmap discussion](https://github.com/medusajs/medusa/discussions/categories/roadmap).

 Follow the [Release Notes](https://github.com/medusajs/medusa/releases) to keep your Medusa project up-to-date.